JoshMcguigan/mesozoic/app/README.md

-# Ahora - PineTime Application
+# Mesozoic - PineTime Application

-This crate stores the application level logic for Ahora.
+This crate stores the application level logic for Mesozoic.